 Madurai is the second largest city of the South Indian state, Tamil Nadu.
-This temple city is situated on the banks of the River Vaigai and has been one of the oldest cites to be inhabited.
-On the north of the city lies the Sirumalai hills and on the south lies the Nagamalai hills.
+This temple city is situated on the banks of the river Vaigai and has been one of the oldest cities to be inhabited.
+In the north of the city lies the Sirumalai hills and in the south lies the Nagamalai hills.

-The Gandhi Museum, Koodal Azhagar Temple, Kazimar Big Mosque, Thirumalai Nayakkar Palace, Vandiyur Mariamman Teppaakulam, Thiruparankundram, Pazhamudircholai, Alagar Kovil, Vaigai dam and Athisayam Theme Park are places definitely worth a visit.
+The Gandhi Museum, Koodal Azhagar Temple, Kazimar Big Mosque, Thirumalai Nayakkar Palace, Vandiyur Mariamman Teppakulam, Thiruparankundram, Pazhamudircholai, Alagar Kovil, Vaigai Dam and Athisayam Theme Park are places definitely worth a visit.

 The most important festival of Madurai is the Chithirai Festival which is celebrated in the months of April and May.
 The festival is celebrated in the Meenakshi Temple and thousands of devotees throng to the temple during the time.
-The festival is celebrated through a range of rituals which includes coronation of the Goddess, Chariot Festival and the wedding of the deities.
-The festival ends by carrying Lord Kallazhaga, who is an avatar of Lord Vishnu, back to the temple.
+The festival is celebrated through a range of rituals which include coronation of the goddess, Chariot Festival and the wedding of the deities.
+The festival ends by carrying Lord Kallazhagar, who is an avatar of Lord Vishnu, back to the temple.

-Madurai’s history goes way back to the 1780 BCE when the Tamil Sangams were held in the city.
-The name of the city has been mentioned in the works of several classic scholarly works by Megasthenese and the Arthashastra by Kautilya.
+Madurai’s history goes way back to the 1780 BCE, when the Tamil Sangams were held in the city.
+The name of the city has been mentioned in the works of several classic scholarly works by Megasthenes and the Arthashastra by Kautilya.
 Till the 6th century, the city was ruled by the Kalabhras.

-Leaders like NMR Subaraman, Meer Ibrahim Sahib and Mohammad Ismail Sahib lived in the city of Madurai.
-In fact, it was the agricultural labourers of the city that inspired Mahatma Gandhi to discard his trousers and wear loin cloth.
+Leaders, like NMR Subbaraman, Meer Ibrahim Sahib and Muhammad Ismail Sahib, lived in the city of Madurai.
+In fact, it was the agricultural labourers of the city that inspired Mahatma Gandhi to discard his trousers and wear loincloth.